 The JUMPSTART initiative started with 1 event in 2015, and in 4 years has grown to 7 events.
 Because of this expansion, we have extended the JUMPSTART initiative to include FLL, FTC, and FIRST Mentors.
 The 7 JUMPSTART events consist of JUMPSTART events at: SCSU, NDSU, MMR, Medtronic, Becker, Rogers, and for Mentors.

 FRC 4607 makes it a point to work with new and emerging teams, just as others had helped us get on our way.
-Since 2014 we have worked with over 30 FRC teams, starting 14 of these.
+Since 2014 we have worked with all of our FRC teams, starting 14 of these.
 Of the teams we mentored as Rookies, four have gone on to win the Rookie All-Star award, and two were Rookie Inspiration teams.
 Four of the teams we have worked with have gone on to win Regional Events.

 We have also started and mentored multiple FTC and FLL teams from around the area.
 Even in a small town such as Becker, we have six FTC , six FLL and 2 FLL Jr. teams.
 We also work with teams from Elk River, STMA, and surrounding communities.